rudydesplan/dsti-devops/README.md

 # Flask API web application

-It is a Flask web application exposing REST API that uses a custom Python module, to transform a CSV file or a Dataframe from raw avocados data to prepared and accurate JSON output.
+It is a Flask web application exposing REST API that uses custom Python packages, to transform a CSV file or a Dataframe from raw avocados data to prepared and accurate JSON output.

-Prepared data are also stored in [ database](https://redis.io/).
+Prepared data are also stored in [MongoDB database](https://www.mongodb.com/).

 ## Functionality

 1. Start the web application (interactive HTML page)
 2. Prepare a CSV file
 3. Prepare a single row from the CSV file
+4. CRUD operations on the database, multiple endpoints (see service.py)

 ## Usage

-This application uses Flask REST API and a *** database, it is dockerized.
+This application uses Flask REST API and a MongoDB database, it is dockerized.

 1. Start the web application